 Bitcoin has been become a massive topic in the last few weeks.
 Investors have noted the increase in Bitcoin’s value, as of now 1 BTC is currently selling for $10,459 USD.
 The exchange rate is high, making some investors excited but others skeptical.

 Bitcoin’s popularity has been rising rapidly.
 According to a study done by the Cambridge Centre of Alternative Finance, in 2013, it was estimated 300,000 to 1.2 million people used bitcoin.
 In 2017, that estimation grew to between 2.9 million and 5.8 million people.
-Its popularity is surging right now and people are taking advantage of that.
-One way is through accessibility, by installing bitcoin ATMs.
+Its popularity is surging right now, and people are taking advantage of that.
+One way is through easy accessibility, as a result of installing bitcoin ATMs.

 Introducing… Bitcoin ATMs!

 With the rise in popularity, accessing bitcoin has become easier, with the ability to buy and sell bitcoins right at an ATM.
-Currently, there’s 1256 bitcoin ATMs in the United States, according to Coin ATM Radar, but five months ago that number was just 800 bitcoin ATMs.
+Currently, there are 1,256 bitcoin ATMs in the United States, according to Coin ATM Radar, but five months ago that number was just 800 bitcoin ATMs.
 The boost in bitcoin ATMs indicates that people are using these them to buy and sell their bitcoins.

 Who are Bitcoin ATM Users?